kalysti/rta-open-world-godot-game/README.md

 - Inventory system

 ## Current features
+- Full animated and customizable characters with skin system

 - Client and server version in one project
 - Object spawner / placer
 - Writen in C# (No gd scripts in usage)